Polar degree and vanishing cycles: Introduction

 associated to a projective hypersurface $V:= \{ f=0\} \subset \bP^{n}$, for some homogeneous polynomial $f : \bC^{n+1} \to \bC$.
 Thus $\pol(V) := \# (\grad f)^{-1}(l)$ for any generic point $l\in \check \bP^{n}$.

-It appears that $\pol(V)$ depends only on $V$ and not on the defining polynomial $f$, as conjectured by Dolgachev \cite{Do}, and proved in \cite{DP}, who considered this invariant under the reason that the gradient mapping \eqref{eq:grad} with $\pol(V) =1$ is a \emph{Cremona transformation}.
+It is known that $\pol(V)$ depends only on $V$ and not on the defining polynomial $f$.
+This fact was conjectured by Dolgachev \cite{Do}, and proved in \cite{DP}, who considered this invariant under the reason that the gradient mapping \eqref{eq:grad} with $\pol(V) =1$ is a \emph{Cremona transformation}.
 The corresponding hypersurfaces $V$ were called \emph{homaloidal}, and Dolgachev classified the projective plane curves with this property.
 The case $\pol(V) =0$ had been studied long ago by Hesse \cite{Hes51, Hes59}, and Gordon and Noether \cite{GN76}; see Example \ref{ex:notcone}.
-We may refer to \cite{Di2} and \cite{Huh} for several remarks about the historical landmarks and for some recent bibliography.
+We refer to \cite{Di2} and \cite{Huh} for several remarks about the historical landmarks and for some recent bibliography.

-In the beginning of the 2000's, Dimca and Papadima \cite{DP} gave a general topological interpretation: \emph{For any projective hypersurface $V$, if $\cH$ is a general hyperplane with respect to $V$, then the relative homology $H_{*}(\bP^{n} \m V, (\bP^{n} \m V) \cap \cH)$ is concentrated in dimension $n$, the homology $H_{*}(V \m \cH)$ is concentrated in dimension $n-1$, and one has the equalities:
+In the beginning of the 2000's, Dimca and Papadima \cite{DP} gave the following topological interpretation: \emph{For any projective hypersurface $V$, if $\cH$ is a general hyperplane with respect to $V$, then the relative homology $H_{*}(\bP^{n} \m V, (\bP^{n} \m V) \cap \cH)$ is concentrated in dimension $n$, the homology $H_{*}(V \m \cH)$ is concentrated in dimension $n-1$, and one has the equalities:

 }